Ok, you bought a straight razor and at some point, you figured out that you need to maintain it with a strop.

 Used consistently, it is a key step in maintaining a razor-sharp edge.

 You strop on the leather surface, not the rough leather bottom, but you use the very top of the strop.
-The blue part is a light cleaning of the edge before you start to strop.
+Use the blue part to wipe the blade just before you start to strop.

 Stropping helps smooth the rough edges off your blade and sets the teeth in alignment—it gives a straight razor a keen edge to help make shaving easier.